WPaxos: Wide Area Network Flexible Consensus: Introduction

+\IEEEPARstart{P}{axos} \cite{paxos} provides a formally-proven solution to the fault-tolerant distributed consensus problem.
+Notably, Paxos never violates the safety specification of distributed consensus (i.e., no two nodes decide differently), even in the case of fully asynchronous execution, crash/recovery of the nodes, and arbitrary loss of messages.
+When the conditions improve such that distributed consensus becomes solvable~\cite{flp,lamport1982generals}, Paxos also satisfies the progress property (i.e., nodes decide on a value as a function of the inputs).
 Paxos and its variants have been deployed widely, including in Chubby~\cite{chubby} based on Paxos~\cite{paxosmadecomplex}, Apache ZooKeeper~\cite{zookeeper} based on Zab~\cite{zab}, and etcd~\cite{etcd} based on Raft~\cite{raft}.
-All of these implementations depend on a centralized primary process(i.e., the leader) to serialize all commands.
-During normal operation, only one node acts as the leader: all client requests are forwarded to that leader, and the leader commits the requests by performing phase-2 of Paxos with the acceptors.
-Due to this dependence on a single centralized leader, these Paxos implementations support deployments in local area and cannot deal with write-intensive scenarios across wide area networks (WANs) well.
-In recent years, however, coordination over wide-area (across zones, such as datacenters and sites) has gained greater importance, especially for database applications and NewSQL datastores~\cite{spanner,megastore,xie2014salt}, distributed filesystems~\cite{quintero2011, Mashtizadeh_2013, Grimshaw_2013}, and social networks~\cite{tao,cops}.
+These Paxos implementations depend on a centralized primary process (i.e., the leader) to serialize all commands.
+Due to this dependence on a single centralized leader, these Paxos implementations support deployments in local area and cannot deal with write-intensive scenarios across wide-area networks (WANs) well.
+In recent years, however, coordination over wide-area networks (e.g., across zones, such as datacenters and sites) has gained greater importance, especially for database applications and NewSQL datastores~\cite{spanner,megastore,xie2014salt}, distributed filesystems~\cite{quintero2011, Mashtizadeh_2013, Grimshaw_2013}, and social networks~\cite{tao,cops}.

-In order to eliminate the single leader bottleneck, EPaxos \cite{epaxos} proposes a leaderless Paxos protocol where any replica at any zone can propose and commit commands opportunistically, provided that the commands are non-interfering.
-This opportunistic commit protocol requires an agreement from a fast-quorum of roughly 3/4ths of the acceptors\footnote{For a deployment of size $2F+1$, fast-quorum is $F+\lfloor \frac{F+1}{2} \rfloor$}, which means that WAN latencies are still incurred.
+In order to eliminate the single leader bottleneck in Paxos, leaderless and multileader solutions were proposed.
+EPaxos \cite{epaxos} is a leaderless extension of the Paxos protocol where any replica at any zone can propose and commit commands opportunistically, provided that the commands are non-interfering.
+This opportunistic commit protocol requires an agreement from a fast-quorum of roughly 3/4th of the acceptors\footnote{For a deployment of size $2F+1$, fast-quorum is $F+\lfloor \frac{F+1}{2} \rfloor$}, which means that WAN latencies are still incurred.
 Moreover, if the commands proposed by multiple concurrent opportunistic proposers do interfere, the protocol requires performing a second phase to record the acquired dependencies, and agreement from a majority of the Paxos acceptors is needed.
+Another way to eliminate the single leader bottleneck is to use a separate Paxos group deployed at each zone.
+Systems like Google Spanner \cite{spanner}, ZooNet \cite{zoonet}, and Bizur \cite{bizur} achieve this via a static partitioning of the global object-space to different zones, each responsible for a shard of the object-space.
+However, such static partitioning is inflexible and WAN latencies will be incurred persistently to access/update an object mapped to a different zone.